t0-retooling/defender-recon24/README.md

-# Workshop of An unexpected journey into Microsoft Defender's signature World (Recon 2024)
+# Workshop of An unexpected journey into Microsoft Defender's signature World

 ## Workshop Abstract